 Law and Justice Across Borders aims to contribute, in particular, to a better understanding and a critical evaluation of the role of law in the processes of Europeanisation and globalisation and their countertendencies.
 It aims to deepen and expand the already existing collaboration among researchers from different legal fields who share a joint interest in conducting high-level research into the Europeanisation and globalisation of the law and also integrates researchers who are not currently affiliated with one of its constituting centres.
 Its objective is to make possible and foster both commitment to excellence and border-crossing and to create a research community where scientific excellence and societal relevance are pursued.

-Next to the subtheme meetings Law and Justice Across Bordres organizes a lecture series, where excellent scholars present a new paper, and workshops and conferences.
+Law and Justice Across Bordres organizes a lecture series, where excellent scholars present a new paper, and workshops and conferences.

 Law and Justice Across Borders builds on the research project The Architecture of Postnational Rulemaking: Views from international public Law, European public law and European private law that was conducted jointly by researchers from the Amsterdam Center for International Law (ACIL), the Amsterdam Centre for European Law and Governance (ACELG) and the Centre for the Study of European Contract Law (CSECL).
-The four research centres continue to exist in their own right, albeit without research programmes of their own, and remain visible as the institutional foundations of this joint research programme.
+The four research centres continue to exist in their own right and remain visible as the institutional foundations of this joint research group.